 Home on the Water

-When you board this 68-foot yacht, you’ll feel at home at once—this is more like a nice inn than a traditional boat.
+When you board this 95-foot yacht, you’ll feel at home at once—this is more like a nice inn than a traditional boat.
 Your cabin—whether you choose the one with twins, a queen, or king beds—comes with roomy closets, flat-screen TVs and en suite bathrooms.

-Walkways around the boat are covered, too, so that you can get great viewing, rain or shine, and everything is on the main deck, from the formal dining to the main viewing area and the fire pit up top.
+Walkways around the boat are covered, too, so that you can get great viewing, rain or shine, and everything is on the main deck, from the formal dining to the main viewing area and the fire pit up top with jacuzzi.
 Up there, you’ll find enough seating for everyone to gather around—to talk, drink tea, or just relax by the fire.
-With a maximum of 6 passengers, this makes a great trip for a family, couples, or a group of friends.
+With a maximum of 10 passengers, this makes a great trip for a family, couples, or a group of friends.
 But even if you are with folks you don’t know, there are no strangers after the first day—it’s that easy to relax here.

 The Perfect Yacht for Alaska

 No doubt, owner Al Sottosanti wanted that kind of experience for his passengers: nicely comfortable, but also versatile—perfect for exploring Alaska.
 Al has been a captain of everything from larger cruise ships to small fishing boats over his career as a captain.
-When he was launching Northern Explorer Adventures, he looked as far away as Florida for a boat that was right, and he found it in Tacoma, Washington: a classic detailed yacht in turnkey condition.
+When he was launching Northern Explorer Adventures, he looked as far away as Florida for a boat that was right, and he found it in Seattle, Washington: a detailed yacht in turnkey condition.
 He drove it from Washington to Prince William Sound, through the Inside Passage.

 It’s not just pretty on the outside, either.
 This is sustainable cruising—meaning they recycle everything, use low-emissions diesel fuel, and everything is charted, so that there’s no wasted energy.
 Al worked in remote Alaska lodges in the 1980s, and has always embraced a leave-no-trace mindset.